 What’s curious is that the rapid inflation in sales and prices in this ghoulish niche has not yet triggered Amazon’s algorithm or attention.
 Typically, Amazon would step in to stop potential price gouging, as it did in the case of pandemic supplies such as masks.
 Amazon removed more than a half-million products and suspended over 2500 sellers for coronavirus-related price-gouging and policy violations.
 Why has it not acted in this situation?

 This whole situation provokes some disturbing thoughts.
 First of all, while we commend sellers for hustling to make money in a heretofore unexploited niche, there’s a catch that they might not have fully considered.
 According to experts, in the event of a worst-case scenario, the products they are selling won’t protect either their customers or themselves.
 And assuming they survive, the sellers won’t have anywhere to spend their newfound riches.

 But what’s even more disturbing is the possibility that the Amazon algorithm, which knows what products you might buy, books you might like to read, or movies you want to view, understands something else that we don’t.
 Something really, really bad – which is why Amazon is doing nothing to stop the price gouging.
-Find out more about amazon’s micro tracking and management style.

 This time, we really, really hope that we’re wrong.